AtomGraph/Web-Node/README.md

 # Web-Node
-Includes both the Processor/Server and the Web-Client
+Includes both the [AtomGraph Processor](https://github.com/AtomGraph/Processor) and the [AtomGraph Web-Client](https://github.com/AtomGraph/Web-Client)

 Nodes can manage each others RDF data in a distributed way, using [LDT hypermedia](https://atomgraph.github.io/Linked-Data-Templates/#hypermedia) as the read-write Linked Data protocol.
-Web-Node processes LDT ontologies and serves/accepts RDF data as the [Processor](../../../Processor), but also renders that data, as well RDF data from external sources, as the [Web-Client](../../../Web-Client) does.
+Web-Node processes LDT ontologies and serves/accepts RDF data as the Processor, but also renders that data, as well RDF data from external sources, as the Web-Client does.

 ![AtomGraph Web-Node architecture](../../raw/master/architecture.png)